[ Printer Friendly Version ] [ Report Abuse ]

 Chapter 1 : The Doubt in the Strength

 Dumbledore gathered the eight students in his office.
 They were seven Gryffindors, one Ravenclaw, the headmaster, and the Transfiguration professor.
 It was the second to last week before term ended on their last year at Hogwarts, and it was, characteristically to May, bright and sunny out.
-The weather, however, was uncharacteristic in comparison to the tone of the meeting.
+The weather, however, was the opposite of the tone of the meeting.

 "I'm sorry to have to pull you out of classes," the old man began.
 "However, I'm sure at the tender age of seventeen, I too would enjoy a free period in this heat."
 The students held worried gazes, as the Headmaster rarely called them all in if there was no trouble.
 As a matter of fact, all ten of them had never met in the same room together at once.
-The redhead and the dark haired bespectacled one clasped hands nervously, as did the longer haired boy, and the blonde Gryffindor.
+Lily and James clasped hands nervously, waiting in anticipation.
 Everyone stayed quiet, even though it was apparent there was a frenzy of emotions going on behind closed mouths.

 "You don't have to say it aloud, Professor.
 We know what you mean."
-The boy gripped the red-head's hand tighter, and she moved in closer to him.
-The Ravenclaw was becoming increasingly confused.
+The Head Boy gripped the Head Girl's hand tighter, and she moved in closer to him.
+Mary, the Ravenclaw, was becoming increasingly confused.

-"I'm sorry Mr. Potter," he answered the tall boy,"but we have to address this.
+"I'm sorry Mr. Potter," the headmaster answered the tall boy,"but we have to address this.
 Sooner rather than later, if I would have my preference."
 A shaky sigh came from the lips of the only Ravenclaw in the room.
 She was not comfortable with these people yet.

 "Wouldn't...wouldn't adults be more useful, in such an important position, Professor," Remus asked timidly.

-"Professor Dumbledore has chosen the few he has for a reason," the Scottish woman butt in very solemnly.
+"Professor Dumbledore has chosen the few he has for a reason," the Scottish woman interrupted very solemnly.

 "We're preparing for something Miss McDonald.
 There is something, someone, very dangerous rising."
 Her pursed lips and furrowed brow stayed, but Dumbledore did not continue.